Unsupervised Semantic Segmentation with Self-supervised Object-centric Representations: Self-supervised Semantic Segmentation

-Similar to MaskContrast~\cite{vangansbeke2020unsupervised}, we propose to retrieve a set of object mask proposals for the images in our dataset by using an unsupervised saliency estimator.
-In particular, we were using the DeepUSPS~\cite{Nguyen_Neurips2019} model as an unsupervised saliency estimator.
-DeepUSPS was trained on MSRA~\cite{mrsa} in an unsupervised way exploiting the bias towards simple scenes with often homogeneously textured background of the MSRA dataset, as well as the hard-coded saliency priors of classical (non-learning-based) saliency methods.
-To further improve the estimator's transfer ability to more complex datasets like PASCAL VOC and MS COCO, we trained another saliency model, BasNet~\cite{Qin_2019_CVPR}, on the saliency masks generated by DeepUSPS.
-The examples of saliency detector masks are presented in Figure~\ref{fig:vis_masks}.
+\paragraph{Self-supervised Object Localization} Similar to MaskContrast~\citep{vangansbeke2020unsupervised}, we propose to retrieve a set of object mask proposals for the images in our dataset by using an unsupervised saliency estimator.
+In particular, we were using the DeepUSPS~\citep{Nguyen_Neurips2019} model as an unsupervised saliency estimator.
+DeepUSPS was trained on MSRA~\citep{mrsa} in an unsupervised way exploiting the bias towards simple scenes with often homogeneously textured background of the MSRA dataset, as well as the hard-coded saliency priors of classical (non-learning-based) saliency methods.
+To further improve the estimator's transfer ability to more complex datasets like PASCAL VOC and MS COCO, we trained another saliency model, BasNet~\citep{Qin_2019_CVPR}, on the saliency masks generated by DeepUSPS.
+Some examples of saliency detector masks are presented in \Sec{sec:ablations}; see \Fig{fig:vis_masks}.
+In addition, we studied performance of our method with original DeepUSPS masks and with DeepSpectral saliency masks in \app{sec:sal}.